TigrisCallidus/QCU/README.md

 # QCU
-Quantum Computing Unity allows to make a call to a areal quantum computer from within unity
+Quantum Computing Unity allows to make a call to a real quantum computer from within unity

 This project is meant to be used together with Unity3d (https://unity3d.com)